mylh/indiehacker-boilerplate/README.md

 ## About

 Django project template with many useful libraries and integrations included:
- - Django with sqlite database at backend
+ - Django with sqlite/postgresql database at backend
  - Customized [django_allauth](https://django-allauth.readthedocs.io/en/latest/index.html) app for login/signup flows.
 Optionally protect login/signup forms with Google ReCAPTCHA
  - React, Bootstrap (optionally Tailwind CSS) at frontend
  - NodeJS and Vite to build frontend and serve it on development